tmakatos/qemu/docs/devel/vfio-user.rst

 | Read info    | REGION read/write data |
 +--------------+------------------------+

-This request is sent from the client to the server to read from device memory.
-In the request messages, there will be no data, and the count field will be the amount of data to be read.
-The reply will include the data read, and its count field will be the amount of data read.
+This command message is sent from the client to the server to read from server memory.
+In the command messages, there is no data, and the count is the amount of data to be read.
+The reply message must include the data read, and its count field is the amount of data read.

 VFIO_USER_REGION_WRITE
 ----------------------